 If you have a room and your friend wants to come along, but the train says sold out, you may be able to add them to your reservation.
 This option means they would be in your room and cost something.
 If you want this, you must call or go to a station.

-A sold-out Amtrak train does not mean it is a packed train for the whole route, but at least once between where you want to start and end.
+Sold-out Amtrak trains do not mean they are packed for the whole route, but at least once between where you want to start and end.
 Sometimes, one accommodation sells out before another.
 A fully sold-out train is when coach and sleeper accommodations or coach and business class have reservations for every space.

 If you encounter a sold-out message when booking, you have a few options, although they are not always cheap or convenient.
 Some of my suggestions may not work for you, but sometimes there is nothing you can do.
 Learning how to use the multi-city ticket option can be very helpful.